GiulioMarchesini/GiulioMarchesini/README.md

 # Hi there 👋 I'm Giulio

 I'm a software developer from Italy.
-I'm currently working for Biotec Italia as a software engineer.
+I'm working for Biotec Italia as a software engineer.
 I have a degree in Meccatronics Engineering at the University of Padua.

 - 🔭 I’m currently working on a medical device that have different laser handpieces for doing clinical treatments.
 I'm working on embedded development (for the electronic boards) and desktop application (for the touch display).